sourcecred/docs/docs/intro/our-calls.md

 When: Scheduled as one-off events when asynchronous coordination won't cut it.

 # One on Ones

 What: Time scheduled with another contributor, often someone who has more context in the project than yourself, for the purpose of gaining context, asking questions, expressing concerns, getting assistance, or sharing interesting ideas.

 Audience: Generally a newer contributor and a higher-context contributor, but certainly not limited to that dynamic.

 Why: The reasons for a 1:1 are varied.
-You may have a friend in the community who is helping you dip your toes into SourceCred for the first time, or perhaps you work on a different project and would like to ask  questions of a specific contributor about integrations with SourceCred, or maybe you've been in the community for a while and have a guide/mentor you like to touch bases with about your SourceCred experience from time to time.
+You may have a friend in the community who is helping you dip your toes into SourceCred for the first time, or perhaps you work on a different project and would like to ask  questions of a specific contributor about integrations with SourceCred, or maybe you've been in the community for a while and would like a guide/mentor you can touch bases with about your SourceCred experience from time to time.

 Where: Personal DM voice or video call.